Plan your future. Achieve your dreams. You have access to a career counselor, a career identity coach and many other resources to help you succeed.

 Learn about the skills employers seek, view sample résumés, common interview questions, information regarding how to create an engaging LinkedIn and more.

 PackPros is a free professional development and career readiness series led by Career Development Center staff, career ambassadors and leading employers from around the region.

 Riki Dows, communication major

 Search for internships and job opportunities on ePACK using the “advanced search” feature.
 New opportunities are added daily during the academic year.
 Some opportunities are paid.
 Consider enrolling in an internship course, and receive academic credit for your experiences.

 Begin building your network of professional contacts or find your first internship or job at this annual college event .
 Freshman to graduate-level students of all majors are invited to participate.
 Make plans to attend this fair as well as other career fairs on campus throughout the year.

 Career Fair Prep Day

 We’ll help you prepare!
-Before each college career fair, you can stop by for a drop-in meeting with a career counselor.
+Before the college career fair, “drop-in” to a virtual meeting with a career counselor.
 We’ll review your résumé/CV and share resources and tips about professional dress, conversation starters and how to follow up with an employer after a career fair or networking event.
-Bring printed copies of your materials for review!
-10 a.m. – 4 p.m. in Caldwell Lounge.
+This event is hosted via Zoom, on the Monday prior to the fair, from 10 a.m. to 4 p.m.